Behind-the-scenes design thinking of a re-imagined $26B social network

 Finding my market fit

 With over two years of experience at LinkedIn, focusing on Home and Sharing.
 I’m excited to share my journey and showcase some of my work.
 LinkedIn, known for its corporate vibe, presented unique challenges and opportunities to humanize its UI, content, and interaction design, which I was eager to contribute to.

-The core of LinkedIn
+Flagship consumer is the core of LinkedIn

 During my tenure at Google, I developed a passion for designing scalable and sustainable product UI, contributing to the growth of products through systemic and standardized design.
 Around 2019, LinkedIn sought to modernize a similar space to broaden its audience reach.